arnauddesombre/Boggle/README.md

 S R I P<br>
 E T A L<br>
 T S E B<br>
+(it contains 1351 words, including PLASTERINGS, SPLATTERING and TERNEPLATES, for a total score of 4540)

 Note that letter Q as a special treatment in the English Boggle.<br>
 In he English language, the letter Q is almost always followed by the letter U. Consequently, the side of one die is printed with the two-letter sequence Qu instead of Q (and this two-letter sequence must be used together when forming words).
 When scoring, Qu counts as two letters; for example, the word QuEUE scores as a 5-letter word even though it is formed by following a sequence of only 4 dice.<br>